project-flexos/asplos22-ae/README.md

 > hardware/software protection mechanisms (e.g. user/kernel separation);
 > revisiting these choices after deployment requires a major refactoring effort.
 > This rigid approach shows its limits given the wide variety of modern
-> applications’ safety/performance requirements, when new hardware isola- tion
+> applications' safety/performance requirements, when new hardware isolation
 > mechanisms are rolled out, or when existing ones break.
 >
 > We present FlexOS, a novel OS allowing users to easily specialize the
-> safety and isolation strategy of an OS at com- pilation/deployment time
+> safety and isolation strategy of an OS at compilation/deployment time
 > instead of design time.
 This modular LibOS is composed of fine-grained
 > components that can be isolated via a range of hardware protection mechanisms
-> with various data sharing strategies and additional software hard- ening.
+> with various data sharing strategies and additional software hardening.
 The
 > OS ships with an exploration technique helping the user navigate the vast
-> safety/performance design space it un- locks.
+> safety/performance design space it unlocks.
 We implement a prototype of the
 > system and demonstrate, for several applications (Redis/Nginx/SQLite),
 > FlexOS’ vast configuration space as well as the efficiency of the
 > exploration technique: we evaluate 80 FlexOS configurations for Redis and